 The documentation of an agency's geospatial data resources should be formulated through the application of a geospatial metadata standard, ISO 19115.
 This standard establishes a common framework for communicating information about geospatial data sets.
 The standard includes mandatory elements as well as recommended or optional elements.
 This information includes: identification of sources and stewards; details about the data's organization including number and type of features, spatial reference, and attributes including description of each attribute and definitions of acceptable ranges of values; descriptions of data quality; use constraints; as well as information needed to successfully access, transfer and process the data.
 Adopting a uniform standard for metadata allows all users of geospatial data to locate and evaluate that data with a predefined set of criteria.
-Creating and using geospatial metadata provides: information about an organization's data holdings to data catalogues and clearinghouses; information needed to process and interpret data; and the descriptive information to allow an end user to choose the most applicable data set for their needs
+Creating and using geospatial metadata provides: information about an organization's data holdings to data catalogues and clearinghouses; information needed to process and interpret data; and the descriptive information to allow a business sponsor or an end user to choose the most applicable data set for their needs

 All federal government agencies are required to the extent practical to provide geospatial metadata that conform to this standard.
-Most state and many local governments have already adopted the FGDC metadata standard or a modified version of it.
-Also, nearly all state and federal geospatial data and metadata are publicly available.
+Most state and many local governments have already adopted the FGDC metadata standard or a modified version of it..
 Utilizing this geospatial metadata standard allows developers to incorporate metadata components into their enterprise applications.
 This helps to facilitate the intergovernmental exchange of geospatial data and provides the information necessary to search for, assess, understand, and use geospatial data.
+Whether geospatial data are publicly available, For Official Use Only (FOUO), Sensitive But Unclassified (SBU), or classified, metadata can describe the data and be useful within the enterprise or between enterprises.
+It should be noted that even FOUO, SBU, or classified metadata is useful in the proper system contexts.

 The second component, Data Element Definition, addresses the need for high-quality, consistent data in support of the business functions of government.
-The life cycle of data begins with data definition and entry, continues through transactional, operational and decision support, and ends with obsolescence and/or archival of data.
+The life cycle of data begins with data definition and entry, continues through transactional, operational and decision support, and ends with obsolescence and/or data archiving.
 Structuring and controlling the definition of geospatial data elements as well as the geospatial components of other data will ensure consistent use in and across government.
-The mechanism for achieving this goal is predefined, meaningful, geospatial data elements that are clearly understood by all information systems.
-This would include spatial elements such as address, location, projection, linear reference system, and geographic areas such as counties, block groups7, and legislative areas.
+The mechanism for achieving this goal is to use predefined, meaningful, geospatial data elements that are clearly understood by all information systems.
+This would include spatial elements such as address, location, projection, linear reference system, and geographic areas such as counties, block groups28, and legislative areas.
 This will reduce the difficulty of exchanging data and information including data designs, reduce re-training requirements, and foster a common approach to Data Management within government.
-By promoting the concept of federated data, government will benefit in the areas of reuse, accuracy, security and currency thus making the data more shareable than the historic model.
+By promoting the concept of federated data, government will benefit in the areas of reuse, accuracy, security and currency thus making the data more shareable than historically.